The Adventures of Milo and Otis

 Parents Need to Know

-Parents need to know that this classic '80s family film is an entertaining look at how a barn cat and dog befriend each other and are willing to risk everything to help the other survive.
+Parents need to know that The Adventures of Milo and Otis is a classic '80s family film and an entertaining look at how a barn cat and dog befriend each other and are willing to risk everything to help the other survive.
 Families sensitive to animal rights should know that the movie has since come under scrutiny for having possibly put the various dogs and cats in the film in dangerous situations for the benefit of the plot.
 The movie shouldn't be mistaken for a documentary, but it does show how dogs and cats deal with other farm and wild animals.
 There are some frightening situations, especially when Milo and Otis are separated and must face predatory bears, seagulls, and other animals by themselves.
 In one scene, Milo even jumps off a cliff.
 The births of a litter of puppies and kittens are depicted, but not in an overly graphic manner.
 Ultimately, this is a story of an unlikely but unconditional friendship.

 What's the story?